hemanth2004/obj-editor-unity/README.md

 simple-obj-editor provides an interface to edit your 3d model / unity mesh / .obj file text data and see the changes live.

-**This is mostly an educational project and doesn't really server a user need**
+**This is mostly an educational project and doesn't really serve a user need**

 # build link: https://hmnt.itch.io/obj-editor